 - Vermont Outdoor Recreation Economic Impact Study (2016)

-- Economic Benefits of Silent Sports Participation (2014)
+- Economic Impacts of Active Silent Sport Enthusiasts (2014)

 - Environmental Impacts of Mountain Biking